 Click here to read the full report.

-Utilizing a grant from the U.S. Environmental Protection Agency (EPA), this project focuses on the University Area Community (UAC), a neighborhood located in unincorporated Hillsborough County on the northern edge of the City of Tampa, Florida.
+Utilizing a grant from the U.S. Environmental Protection Agency (EPA), this project focused on the University Area Community (UAC), a neighborhood located in unincorporated Hillsborough County on the northern edge of the City of Tampa, Florida.
 The area is mixed with residential and commercial properties, and contains numerous vacant lots, many of which are perceived by residents and organizations to be contaminated by environmental pollutants.

 USF has engaged the community and other key stakeholders to develop a Brownfields Area-Wide Plan along with an implementation strategy for the neighborhood.